core-wg/oscore/draft-ietf-core-object-security.md

 ~~~~~~~~~~~
 {: artwork-align="center"}

+Note to IANA: Label assignment in (Integer value between 0 and 255) is requested.
+(RFC Editor: Delete this note after IANA assignment)

 Furthermore, the following existing entries in the CoAP Option Numbers registry are updated with a reference to the document specifying OSCORE processing of that option:

 ~~~~~~~~~~~